 9. Keep your staff busy

-If your retail store has a large window that passing shoppers can look into then make sure all your staff know that their behavior can directly affect a customer’s decision to walk in.
+If your retail store has a large window that passing shoppers can look into then make sure all your staff knows that their behavior can directly affect a customer’s decision to walk in.
 See, bored-looking employees are a turnoff to potential foot traffic.
-As managers, make sure your team are mindful of how they look and act even if there are no shoppers inside the retail store.
-Keep your team looking busy and welcoming so potential shoppers are more keen on walking into your store.
+As managers, make sure your teams are mindful of how they look and act even if there are no shoppers inside the retail store.
+Keep your team looking busy and welcoming so potential shoppers are keener on walking into your store.

 As Win the Customer points out, it all starts with A-T-T-I-T-U-D-E: